ULHPC/tutorials/basic/getting_started/README.md

 		(access)$> oarsub -I -l nodes=3,walltime=3:15

+### Hierarchical filtering of resources

 OAR features a very powerful resource filtering/matching engine able to specify resources in a **hierarchical**  way using the `/` delimiter.
+The resource property hierarchy is as follows:

+		enclosure -> nodes -> cpu -> core

 *  Reserve interactively 2 cores on 3 different nodes belonging to the same enclosure (**total: 6 cores**) for 3h15: